-We make transition arrangements with primary schools to ensure early intervention and continuity for pupils identified as having special educational needs; these include transition meetings attended by parents and other agencies as appropriate; and transition visits, over and above those for the majority of children, with children accompanied by their current SEND Support Practitioner.
-We have good links with St John's Special School.
+We engage in transition arrangements with primary schools to ensure early intervention and continuity for pupils identified as having special educational needs; these include transition meetings attended by parents and other agencies as appropriate; and transition visits, over and above those for the majority of children, with children accompanied by their current SEND Support Practitioner where possible, in order to ensure all relevant information is effectively shared.
+We have good links with our feeder schools and with St John's Special School.